Saint Louis University (Philippines)

-Saint Louis University (Universidad de San Luis; Pamantasan ng San Luis; Unibersidad ni San Luis; Unibersidad ti San Luis) also referred to by its acronym SLU, is a private Catholic research basic and higher education institution run by the Congregation of the Immaculate Heart of Mary in Baguio, Philippines.
+Saint Louis University (Note: Universidad de San Luis; Pamantasan ng San Luis; Unibersidad ni San Luis; Unibersidad di San Luis; Unibersidad ti San Luis) also referred to by its acronym SLU, is a private Catholic research university run by the Congregation of the Immaculate Heart of Mary in Baguio, Philippines.
 It was founded on December 1, 1911, by the CICM Missionaries.

 Saint Louis University offers programs at the elementary, secondary, undergraduate and graduate levels.
 It has campuses throughout the Baguio metropolitan area.
 SLU is PAASCU-accredited and one of the universities in the Cordillera Administrative Region which passed the newly mandated CHED's Institutional Sustainability Assessment.
 It is under the CICM Philippines School Network or CICM-PSN.
 It is the oldest of the CICM-PSN schools.
 The patron saint of the university is St. Aloysius de Gonzaga.
 It is the largest university north of Manila with more than 40,000 students (elementary, high school and college combined) as of A.Y.
 2018–2019.

 The Commission on Higher Education (CHED) has identified several of the university's graduate programs as either Centers of Excellence or Centers of Development.
 SLU currently has three Centers of Excellence (COEs) and eight Centers of Development (CODs).